Do you ever spend time thinking about God?

 “What is man that You are mindful of him,

 and the son of man, that You care for him?”

 I’ve seen Him answer prayers in ways that are so miraculous, I cannot deny it was Him.
-Things I dared to approach Him for, and specifically ask Him about…and He stooped an infinite distance to hear me, and to lovely grant my request.
+Things I dared to approach Him for, and specifically ask Him about…and He stooped an infinite distance to hear me, and to lovingly grant my request.

 I’ve felt His tender embrace as He carried me through perilous times, and I’ve watched Him bring a healing we weren’t sure would come.

 I’ve enjoyed His constant provision, and even when it wasn’t the way I wanted it to be, I’ve never lacked the abundance of His generosity.